rojarand/bashutils/README.md

 	export PATH="/path/to/download/dir/bashutils:$PATH"
 	```
 	Usually path to the startup script file is:
-	- ~/.bash_profile on MacOS
+	- ~/.bash_profile on MacOS,
-	- ~/.bashrc on Debian/Ubuntu based systems
+	- ~/.bashrc on Debian/Ubuntu based systems,
-	for other system refers to its manual.
+	- For other system refers to its manuals.

-- Reopen terminals or reload configuration
+- Reopen terminal or reload configuration

 The `bashutils` scripts should be ready for use.